theloniustrout/danstore/README.md

 <br><br>
 Raspberryproduce is a store for curating & distributing the best RPI Zero tools with a focus on the design, development, & production of village infrastructure.

-Specifically, the tool kits are dev tools for control & automation of: information, fluid & mechanical work & storage on the respective platforms: Linux/Python, [Cyclone](http://cyclone-power.com) steam engines, energy storage & conversion; & [VESC](http://vesc-project.com) electrical power conversion.
+Specifically, the tool kits are dev tools for control & automation of: information, fluid & mechanical work & storage on the respective platforms: Linux/Python & [VESC](http://vesc-project.com) electrical power conversion.

+Energy generation is TBD.
+Possibilities include:<br />
+Ebay 30kw Capstone @ $100/kw; 25% electrical, 85% CHP; high power density<br />
+Solar<br />
+Low head hydro<br />
+[Cyclone](http://cyclone-power.com) steam engines when they have something in production<br />

 <br><br>